Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 Each major section represents a stage in your overall experimental design.
 Usually, you will progress through each of these sections one after another from left to right.

-When you first enter an Experiment you will be presented with the Design Tab as it is shown in the image below.
+When you first enter an Experiment you will be presented with the Design Tab as it is shown in the images below.
 The Design Tab is where you create your experimental design.

 From this page you can navigate to any of the tabs for your experiment.

-The image below shows the Design Tab of the Experiment Tree, with an example of a simple experiment:
+The images below show the Design Tab of the Experiment Tree, with an example of a simple experiment.
+The Design Tab will appear slightly different depending on whether you are using New Experiment Builder or Classic Experiment Builder.

 You can now learn how to use the Experiment Tree to design and build a simple Experiment, like the one in the example above.